 What are “acceptable investments” in terms of investor migration policies?

-If you want to apply for your New Zealand resident visa as investor, you will have to place an investment that fulfils the requirements of the Investor Visa policy.
+If you want to apply for your New Zealand resident visa as an investor, you will have to place an investment that fulfils the requirements of the Investor Visa policy.

 Acceptable investments under the Investor policy are investments that